JanWielemaker/pip-janus/janus-merged.md

 representations of Python objects, so this predicate should be used to determine whether a term is a Python Object.

-### SWI-Prolog version

-  - **py_is_object**(@Term)<br>
-    True when `Term` is a Python object reference.
-Fails silently if `Term` is any other Prolog term.

-      - Errors
-        `existence_error(py_object, Term)` is raised of `Term` is a Python object, but it has been freed using `py_free/1`.
-      - Compatibility
+      - PIP Compatibility Note

-        PIP.
-The SWI-Prolog implementation is safe in the sense that an arbitrary term cannot be confused with a Python object and a reliable error is generated if the references has been freed.
+        Both the SWI-Prolog and the XSB implementations are safe in the sense that an arbitrary term cannot be confused with a Python object.

+	In SWI-Prolog a reliable error is generated if the references has been freed.
 Portable applications can not rely on this.
+        In SWI-Prolog the error is

+      - `existence_error(py_object, Term)` is raised of `Term` is a Python object, but it has been freed using `py_free/1`.

 ## Predicate items/2, key/2, keys/2